-NALMA is working toward the development of a formalized database system to maintain detailed records of participants in both the Level II and specialized training.
+NALMA is working toward the development of a formalized database system to maintain detailed records of participants in both Level II and specialized training.
 For certified land managers, this system will enable NALMA to track their certification maintenance and ensure land managers are staying current in the field with respect to changes in legislation and technologies in the profession.

-NALMA will seek funding to build a customized system, which will track students in both Level II and specialized training.
-Ideally, this database will also be used to generate official transcripts for other academic institutions who accept NALMA courses in transfer credit agreements.
-Access to this database will be restricted to NALMA's PDU and senior staff to ensure compliance with federal privacy laws.
+NALMA utilizes a customized system, which tracks students in both Level II and specialized training.
+This database will also be used to generate official transcripts for other academic institutions who accept NALMA courses in transfer credit agreements.
+Access to this database is restricted to NALMA's PDU and senior staff to ensure compliance with federal privacy laws.

 Currently, NALMA maintains a detailed spreadsheet for each specialized training delivered, which includes participants who registered and attended the training.
-Records of training agenda, materials, and other relevant documents are kept at the NALMA head office.
+Records of training (agenda, materials, and other relevant documents) are kept at the NALMA head office.
 Scanned copies will be kept on file starting in the 2017-2018 fiscal year in the event a student loses their certificate and for future certification maintenance needs.